william-warren/python_benchmark/library/readme.md

 -------------------------

 #### Goal
 To create a library based application that allows the user to check out and return books.
-For this application, it is assumed that the user is a librarian; therefore, the text interface does not need to be as rich.
+For this application, it is assumed the user is a librarian; therefore, the text interface does not need to be as rich.

 #### App Requirements
 * The user should only be able to check out or return valid books (i.e. the book should be in stock in order to be checked-in)